astorrer/GreenwaveChallenge/README.md

 ## Installing Bootstrap 4
 I tried to do this using the bootstrap-rails gem and jQuery, but I quickly figured out that Rails 6.0 had changed.
 I ended up following the information on this site to figure it out: https://www.timdisab.com/installing-bootstrap-4-on-rails-6/.
-Personally I feel like the older asset pipeline was simpler, but that's just me.
+I feel like the older asset pipeline was simpler, but that's just me.